chengmatt/Comprehensive-Exam-Notes/docs/01-Quinn-and-Deriso-1999.md

 1. Maximum yield and productivity both occur at $m$ - solved for by replacing $B$ as $B_m$ in $\frac{dP}{dt}$ equations.

+1. Annual surplus production is the sum of yield and the change in biomass $ASP_t = Y_t + B_{t-1} - B_t$.

+1. In general, equilibrium surplus production models assume equilibrium conditions (duh), especially because stocks are never at equilibrium.
+Reformulating them as difference equations (aka non-equilibrium methods) will generally outperform equilibrium methods, and should always be used especially when effort data are available.

 ## Chapter 3 (Stock and Recruitment)